『The Crown's Silence』のカバーアート

 For centuries, Britain has told itself and the world that it is an abolitionist nation, one that, unlike the United States, rejected human bondage and dismantled its Atlantic slave empire without tearing itself apart in violence.
 An abolitionist nation headed by a just, humane monarch who liberated enslaved Africans and recognized their descendants as free and equal subjects of the British Crown.
 As Prince William put it recently, “We’re very much not a racist family.”
 When slaveholding nations write their collective history, the enslavers hold the pen.

 Now, acclaimed historian Brooke Newman reveals the true story: the enslavers were supported by members of the royal family.
-From the 1560s to 1838, the British monarchy invested in the transatlantic slave trade and built a slave empire in colonial America and the Caribbean, with the labor of millions of enslaved Africans who would see none of its riches.
-It profited from African slave trading and hereditary bondage, setting the stage for other colonial powers, including the United States, to develop brutal slave systems that remained legal long after emancipation in the British Empire.
+From the 1560s to 1807, the British monarchy invested in the transatlantic slave trade and built a slave empire in colonial America and the Caribbean, with the labor of millions of enslaved Africans who would see none of its riches.
+It profited from African slave trading and hereditary bondage, setting the stage for other colonial powers to develop brutal slave systems that remained legal long after full emancipation in the British Empire in 1838.
 The scars of this history remain visible the world over, from economic inequality and educational and health disparities to racial discrimination and prejudice.
-Still, Crown officials continue to insist they “belong to the past.”
+Still, Crown officials continue to insist the legacies of slavery “belong to the past.”

 Newman focuses not on portraits of British monarchs but on their actions and investments that led to the rise and fall of the transatlantic slave trade and colonial slavery, and on some of the people whose lives it took, placing the struggles and sacrifices of innumerable individuals of African origin and ancestry at the center of Britain’s story.